Inherited Craziness

 And in 1911, in The Square, Stoke Canon, were John Bridle (30) Paper millhand, Alice (30) Paper sorter, Emma (12), Annie (11) and George (5).

 In 1915 the village of Stoke Canon, just north of Exeter, was the centre of a bitter strike. [...]
 Workers were in dispute over a pay claim and recognition of the National Union of Printing and Paper Workers.
 Charles Tremlett, Managing Director of the Stoke Canon Paper Mill, responded by sacking the workers and evicting them from their tied cottages.
 With nowhere else to go, the union bought the families tents and they were forced to camp in a local field.
 The strikers won widespread support from around the area.
-The village schoolteachers took up the cause and funds were raised to support the families.
+The village schoolteachers took up the cause and funds were raised to support them.

 Among the strikers (pictured here) were John Bridle and family, who lived at The Square.
 They must have moved on, as there's a note on George Henry's school record, dated 15 Oct 1915, which says "Left the Place".